-- Kelly McCray is a visual artist who has exhibited and curated extensively for the past 15 years.
-Kelly has been the co-director of Edward Day Gallery since 1997. - Darcie McIsaac lives in the Argyle Lofts and will soon graduate from Guelph with a Master's of Landscape Architecture.
-Darcie is a new addition to the steering committee. - Steven Wood is a graduate of the Waterloo School of Architecture and is a 48 Abell Street evictee.
+- Kelly McCray is a visual artist and gallery director/curator who lives in the Queen West Triangle. - Darcie McIsaac received an MLA from the University MLA Guelph who is looking forward to the wonderful culture that Toronto has is store. - Steven Wood is a graduate of the Waterloo School of Architecture and is a 48 Abell Street evictee.
 He currently lives in Parkdale and has been a steering committee member since 2005.